Watts Engineering

 OCFD antenna comparison: no balun, Voltage Balun, Hybrid Balun — common mode current and SWR

 One improves SWR by better matching your antenna's feedpoint impedance to the feedline.
 This can be done with an impedance transformer or a matching network.
-Matching networks are narrow band by their nature, so they are fine for single band antennas.
-However, matching a mulitband antenna is more challenging and needs a broadband solution.
+Matching networks are narrow band by their nature, so they are fine for single-band antennas.
+However, matching a multiband antenna is more challenging and requires a broadband solution.

 Broadband RF transformers provide this solution.
-If your antenna’s feedpoint impedance is different that your feedline’s characteristic impedance, you need a transformer who output impedance is some ratio of the input impedance.
+If your antenna’s feedpoint impedance is different than your feedline’s characteristic impedance, you need a transformer whose output impedance is some ratio of the input impedance.
 If your antenna is balanced, you need a Balun (Balanced to Balanced) transformer.
 If your antenna is unbalanced, you need a Common Mode Choke, perhaps combined with an impedance transformer.

 Dipoles are often matched with 1:1 Current Baluns.